Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 Compelled by the love of Jesus, Fellowship Church, and C3 Global partner churches have sponsored orphanages and served over 8 million meals in Haiti.

-Except that their website is either not kept up very well or they have no idea how many meals they have provided.
+Except their website is either not kept up very well or they have no idea how many meals they have provided.
 Under the heading Hope4Haiti, another page on the same site says they provided 1.6 million meals - in how long?
 Two things to bear in mind is that

 1) Children's meals in Haiti cannot cost that much and 2) Fellowship didn't do it alone but in tandem with their C3 Global partner churches.
 How many churches are there?
 While I do not know if it the same organization, the Reaching Haiti 4 Christ Ministries Team (www.hope4haiti.net) is trying to dig a well in Bombardopolis - the western most tip of Haiti.
 It is estimated to cost $10,000.
 So far as of October 2018 they have only raised $1,215.

 Fellowship church also supports six villages in Guatemala through their partnerships with many different churches and organizations.
 And through a local church they planted in Nicaragua, they provide a safe and fun place for kids and daily meals.
 To help provide for these meals they grow watermelon, squash, casaba and melon on our property to insure a proper and full diet for every child.
+Emphasis Added

 Church at Highland Park

-It is no wonder that with his expensive tastes, Ed Young is said to have come up with the idea to launch Fellowship Park Cities at Highland Park Village in Dallas after spending time at the busy Starbucks there that "teems daily with affluent types from Highland Park and University Park, and the parking spots around the coffee house are heavy on the Bentleys, Porsches and spotless Suburbans"...
+It is no wonder that with his expensive tastes, Ed Young is said to have come up with the idea to launch Fellowship Park Cities in Highland Park Village in Dallas after spending time at the busy Starbucks there that "teems daily with affluent types from Highland Park and University Park, and the parking spots around the coffee house are heavy on the Bentleys, Porsches and spotless Suburbans"...

 Young wears a black hoodie with shiny zippers, snug rust-colored pants and chunky lace-up black boots.
 Later that morning, for the 11:30 service at the mother church, he will don a new outfit: blue oxford button-down, plaid vest, jeans cuffed at the ankles and wing-tips with no socks.
 (One of Young's side projects is a blog he started, called pastorfashion.com.)